maxproske/learn-aws/README.md

 - The best series is only 5 months old and already outdated
 - Vendor lock-in
 - Resources can be hidden if you're in a different region
+- $0.40 per secret/month to store secrets
+- You can't use the free tier for everything